It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

 Phonak also offers Tinnitus Balance applications, an ideal tool for sound therapy support.
 This app helps you in selecting and combining a different list of sounds with your personal smartphone music library.

-There will be a timer option which helps you sleep while listening to sounds.
+There will be a timer option that helps you sleep while listening to sounds.
 All the received sounds are transferred directly to your hearing device.

 2. Resound Hearing Aids